-Our fitness to practise process means that we can take action if a health professional does not meet our standards.
-A panel has a range of sanctions available to them:
+Our fitness to practise process allows us to take action if a health professional does not meet our standards.
+Our panels have a range of sanctions available to them:

 - they can strike the registrant off the Register - they can suspend them from the Register for up to two years; - they can restrict their work in some way by issuing a 'conditions of practice order'; - they can caution the registrant; - they can ask the people involved to try to resolve the issues through mediation; or - they can take no further action.